 What shows and movies are on Peacock?

-Among the content that Peacock subscribers have access to are classic NBC series, like The Office and Law & Order, and fresh Peacock originals, such as the new version of Saved By the Bell and the upcoming reboot of Punky Brewster.
+Among the content that Peacock subscribers have access to are classic NBC series, like The Office and Law & Order, and fresh Peacock originals, such as the rebooted versions of Saved By the Bell and Punky Brewster and the brand new hit series Girls5Eva.
 A selection of series that originally aired on CBS, Showtime, The CW, and BET are also streaming on Peacock.
 As stated above, users who opt for the Premium or Premium Plus tiers will have access to more content.

-Regarding film content, Peacock is also home to a rotating lineup of 700 Universal and Paramount films, including The Bourne, Fast & Furious, and Despicable Me franchises.
+Regarding film content, Peacock is also home to a rotating lineup of 700 Universal and Paramount films, including the John Wick, Harry Potter, and American Pie franchises.

 Sports on Peacock

-NBC also previously announced that its Peacock Premium tier will be the go-to streaming hub for extensive coverage of the Olympics, including live and on-demand domestic and international competitions of seven winter Olympic sports: alpine skiing, cross-country skiing, freestyle skiing, snowboarding, Nordic combined, ski jumping, and biathlon events.
+NBC also previously announced that its Peacock Premium and Premiuim Plus tiers will be the go-to streaming hub for extensive Olympics coverage, including live and on-demand domestic and international competitions of seven winter Olympic sports: alpine skiing, cross-country skiing, freestyle skiing, snowboarding, Nordic combined, ski jumping, and biathlon events.

 Other sports-related content on the streaming service includes Paralympics coverage, U.S. Open, U.S. Women's Open, and Ryder Cup golf, as well as the Dale Earnhardt, Jr.-hosted Lost Speedways and In Deep with Ryan Lochte.